JPLMLIA/vercye_ops/docs/docs/index.md

 ![VeRCYe Architecture Diagram](vercye_highlevel.png)

-- **Library Details**: The technical implementation details of the Library are outlined in he [VeRCYe Architecture Section](Vercye/architecture.md).
+- **Library Details**: The technical implementation details of the vercye library are outlined in the [VeRCYe Architecture Section](Vercye/architecture.md).
 Fore more details check out the code in `vercye_ops`.
-- **Webapp Details**: The details on architectural decisions of the webapp are documented under [VeRCYe Webapp](Vercye/webapp.md)
+- **Webapp Details**: The details on architectural decisions of the webapp are documented under [VeRCYe Webapp](Vercye/webapp.md).

 ### Development